7379 Squire Ct

 There is a large play-on train with shovels for shoveling coal.
 When it’s busy – the shovels can be hard to come by.

 Finally – train tables everywhere!!
 There are sooo many train tables.
 Even in busy days – kids can find a table to settle in at.
-The tables are in pretty good shape and there are PLENTY of actual trains. 🚂There is a “3 and under” area separated from the rest of this big play area for the little ones.
+The tables are in good shape and there are PLENTY of actual trains. 🚂 There is a “3 and under” area separated from the rest of this big play area for the little ones.
 It’s not totally gated in But it does have only one exit.

 Family bathrooms located in the big play area.
 Easily fits a stroller.
 Clean with changing tables.